Upload new images. The image library for this site will open in a new window.

 To transfer credits from approved institutions, students must submit official transcripts and official test scores from sources from which we accept credit.
 Coursework will only transfer for grades of "C" or better in college-level courses.
 Remedial coursework, CLEP scores, Pass/Fail grades, life experiences and military courses are not accepted for transfer of credit.
 Course content not aligning with the university’s curriculum may not transfer.
 Additionally, academic departments may require students to repeat outdated courses and/or coursework completed more than seven calendar years earlier.
 Courses taken under a different credit system will be converted to UD semester hours, ex: quarter hours x 2/3 (or .67) = semester hours.

 Students enrolled at the University of Delaware who wish to complete coursework for credit at another institution must complete a Transfer Credit Evaluation form and obtain their assistant dean's approval prior to enrolling in such courses in order to assure transferability of coursework.
 Credits and quality points for work completed elsewhere will not be included in the student's University of Delaware cumulative grade-point index.
-For more detailed instructions regarding approval procedures,
+For more detailed instructions regarding approval procedures, visit the Office of the University Registrar website.

 Students who want to know whether the course(s) they are taking or plan to take will transfer to the University of Delaware may consult the